Skip to Main Content

 New Antarctic Research Vessel Delivers State-of-the-Art Capability

-The U.S. National Science Foundation teams up with Leidos to unveil the future of Antarctic exploration
+The U.S. National Science Foundation teams up with Leidos and subsidiaries to hold a Preliminary Design Review for the next generation of Antarctic research vessel.

 Read More